 "Clean beauty" is a category that is continuously evolving.
 Over the last few years, we've continued to see more brands prioritize eco-friendly ingredients, packaging, and production methods.
 With so much growth in clean beauty, it can be challenging to keep up with all of the ins and outs.
-That's why Hairstory decided to host its first-ever Sustainable Beauty Summit, a virtual event that explored sustainability in beauty.
+That's why Hairstory decided to host its first-ever Sustainable Beauty Summit.
 The event brought together the "who's who" in clean beauty.
 We're talking about CEOS, founders, and executives—like Beautycounter's CEO Gregg Renfrew, RMS Beauty's founder Rose-Marie Swift, and Credo's VP of sustainability and impact, Mia Davis.

 During the event, attendees listened in on candid conversations about topics ranging from clean formulas to conscious consumerism.
 Over five hours, panelists shared valuable insights that painted a vivid picture of the current state of clean beauty.
 Ahead, we're highlighting a few takeaways that you should take note of.

 Though the beauty industry has made major strides in terms of using ingredients that are better for you and the environment, experts all agree that there is more work to be done.
 "I think looking at ingredient sourcing for one of our largest industries, the beauty industry could have a really significant positive impact," True Botanicals Founder Hillary Peterson says.
 "We need to look at the ingredients, sub-ingredients, what is contained in those ingredients, and how they're farmed.
 I think a lot of people aren't aware of how sourcing impacts farmers.
 And we should also look at how that's impacting climate change.”